xalaida/laravel-nuxt-docker/README.md

 - At other steps you can choose an option what you want

 ##### TODO LIST:
+- [ ] php 8.1
 - [ ] laravel 9
 - [ ] nuxt 3
 - [ ] laravel octane
 - [ ] install.sh
 - [ ] laravel-echo
 - [ ] subdomains vs ports vs prefixes
+- [ ] make nginx pass access and error logs to the docker instance
 - [ ] use PECL redis extension instead of predis/predis package
 - [ ] mysql branch
 - [ ] prod build (http2 + ssl)